 Nadia Mharzi is a socio-anthropologist by training and passionate about new communication technologies.
 Engaged in the fight for more social justice, and currently active in a women’s shelter in Brussels, she has worked in the field of participatory democracy and co-directed "Cadavre exquis", a documentary on the colonial cultural heritage in Belgium.

-They are assisted by Sevie Tsampalla as administrative and production managers, Luisa Marc as production assistant and Cillian O'Neill for communication, tent construction and technical support.
+Luisa Marc is in charge of production and Cillian O'Neill for communication, tent construction and technical support.

-The whole BOK-team lives in Brussels, and their stories are intricately linked to the city.
+All members of the BOK-team live in Brussels, and their stories are intricately linked to the city.